DylanLennard/after-tax-income-service-v2/README.md

 ## What Does This Do
 Currently, the service will assume that you are in California and want your taxes for the 2018 year, and with that it will calculate your take home pay after taxes (assuming no deductions or pre-tax contributions).
+You pass the `Income` query parameter to give your pre-tax income, and you can optionally modify the `SelfEmploymentStatus` parameter if you'd like to see your rate assuming you were self-employed.

 ## What This Does Not Do